encointer/substrate-fixed/README.md

     truncated.
-  * Checked conversions are provided between fixed-point numbers and numeric primitives using the [`FromFixed`] and [`ToFixed`] traits, or using the [`from_num`] and [`to_num`] methods.
+  * Checked conversions are provided between fixed-point numbers and numeric primitives using the [`FromFixed`] and [`ToFixed`] traits, or using the [`from_num`] and [`to_num`] methods and their checked versions.
   * Fixed-point numbers can be parsed from decimal strings using [`FromStr`], or from binary, octal or hexadecimal using the [`from_str_binary`], [`from_str_octal`] or [`from_str_hex`] methods.
-The result is rounded to the nearest, ties to even.
+The result is rounded to the nearest, with ties rounded to even.
   * Fixed-point numbers can be converted to strings using [`Display`], [`Binary`], [`Octal`], [`LowerHex`] and [`UpperHex`].
-The output is rounded to the nearest, ties to even.
+The output is rounded to the nearest, with ties rounded to even.

 ## What’s new

-### Version 0.4.3 news (unreleased)
+### Version 0.4.3 news (2019-08-20)

   * The [*fixed* crate] now requires rustc version 1.34.0 or later.
-  * The precision argument is no longer ignored handled when formatting fixed-point numbers; the precision should now be handled in the same way as for primitive floating-point numbers in the standard library.
+  * The precision argument is no longer ignored when formatting fixed-point numbers; precision should now be handled the same as for primitive floating-point numbers in the standard library.
-  * Parsing strings now rounds to the nearest with ties rounding to even.
+  * Parsing strings now rounds to the nearest with ties rounded to even.
   * Checked versions of string parsing methods are now available as inherent methods to all fixed-point numbers, and as methods in the [`Fixed`] trait.